Seteco/Somorrostro/Custom-Dashboard-with-Confluence.md

 	data-units="%"
 ```

-The first line instructs netdata to calculate the percentage of each dimension, the second strips any fractional digits, the third instructs the charting library to size the chart from 0 to 100 and the next one instructs it to include 0 in the chart and the last changes the units of the chart to `%`.
+The first line instructs netdata to calculate the percentage of each dimension, the second strips any fractional digits, the third instructs the charting library to size the chart from 0 to 100, the next one instructs it to include 0 in the chart and the last changes the units of the chart to `%`.
 This is how it will look:

 ![screenshot from 2017-12-25 01-45-39](https://user-images.githubusercontent.com/2662304/34329774-570ef990-e915-11e7-899f-eee939564aaf.png)

+You can make any number of charts have common min and max on the y-range by adding `common-min="NAME"` and `common-max="NAME"`, where `NAME` is anything you like.
+Keep in mind for best results all the charts with the same `NAME` should be visible at once, otherwise a not-visible chart will influence the range and until it is updated the range will not adapt.

 ### Add gauges